About design parts

 You organize design parts into a product by defining relationships between them.

-Dimensions CM has the following predefined types of relationship between design parts:
+Dimensions CM has the following predefined relationships between design parts:

 A design part can have the following relationships with other Dimensions CM objects.